orb-lang/espalier/doc/md/peg/metis.md

 'Regular' here is not 100% identical to 'regular language' due to references and lookahead, but it's suitably close\.

+\#improve
+it as an accumulator i\.e\. `set = set + newSet` is generally wasteful and we can drop some allocation pressure by iteration and setting to true\.
+This is another case where I'm curious if the JIT would sink the allocations, but there's no chance these functions would actually go hot\.

 ```lua
 local function partition(ruleCalls, callSet)